The Armchair Traveler Ritual

 The Purpose Remains

-You certainly can't say the engineers in Utah aren't resourceful!
-This wonderfully weird roadside stop is one of my favorites.
+This wonderfully weird roadside stop is one of my absolute favorites.
 It's a piece of history, a work of unintentional art, and a powerful metaphor all rolled into one.
 It's a testament to the idea that with a little creativity, even old, broken, and forgotten things can find a new and vital purpose.
-I hope you get a chance to visit this fun and inspiring spot on your next Southwest adventure!
+I hope you get a chance to visit this fun and inspiring spot safely on your next Southwest adventure!

 Shauna @ VRGetaway